On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors

 Michail Papathomas

 \end{large}

 {\it School of Mathematics and Statistics, University of St Andrews, United Kingdom } \\ M.Papathomas@st-andrews.ac.uk

 Consider a set of categorical variables where at least one of them is binary.
 The log-linear model that describes the counts in the resulting contingency table implies a specific logistic regression model, with the binary variable as the outcome.
-We prove that assigning a $g$-prior to the parameters of the log-linear model designates a $g$-prior on the parameters of the corresponding logistic regression.
-Consequently, it is valid to translate inferences from fitting a log-linear model to inferences within the logistic regression framework, with regard to the presence of main effects and interaction terms.
+Within the Bayesian framework, the $g$-prior and mixtures of $g$-priors are commonly assigned to the parameters of a generalized linear model.
+We prove that assigning a $g$-prior (or a mixture of $g$-priors) to the parameters of a certain log-linear model designates a $g$-prior (or a mixture of $g$-priors) on the parameters of the corresponding logistic regression.
+By deriving an asymptotic result, and with numerical illustrations, we demonstrate that when a $g$-prior is adopted, this correspondence extends to the posterior distribution of the model parameters.
+Thus, it is valid to translate inferences from fitting a log-linear model to inferences within the logistic regression framework, with regard to the presence of main effects and interaction terms.